Stanley Z. Koplik Certificate of

 An eligible institution is within the system of public higher education under Section 5 of Chapter 15A of the General Laws.

-Click here to view the full value of tuition waivers, by school, for a full-time student in the current academic year.
+Click here to view the full value of credit toward tuition, by school, for a full-time student in the current academic year.

 Students are also required to maintain a G.P.A. of 3.3 for continued eligibility.